vinceallenvince/Audio-Input-Analyser/README.md

 Use the Audio Input Analyser to receive real-time audio analysis of your computer microphone's audio stream.
 The script uses both the getUserMedia and Web Audio APIs and is compatible in the latest version of Chrome.

-You can find examples in the 'public' folder.
+You can find examples in the 'public' folder or at http://foldi.github.io/Audio-Input-Analyser/index.html

 To get started, reference the AudioInputAnalyzer.min.js file in a &lt;script&gt; in the &lt;head&gt; of your document.
 Create and initialize a new AudioController.
 The AudioController uses pubsub to broadcast when data is ready.
 Subscribe to the 'meter' event and pass a callback to handle the data.